Kevindrayana/test/README.md

 To retrieve phone number information using a GET request, send a request to the `/phone` endpoint with the following query parameters:

-- `countryCode`: The country code of the phone number (eg. 852).
+- `countryCode`: The country code of the phone number in string format (eg. "1").
-- `phoneNumber`: The phone number to verify, without any formatting or special characters.
+- `phoneNumber`: The phone number to verify, without any formatting or special characters in string format (eg. "2025886500").

 The API will return the phone number information in JSON format, including the country location, carrier, and line type of the corresponding phone number.